dylkot/cNMF/README.md

   - --n-iter -  number of NMF iterations to run for each K. Default: `100`
   - --total-workers - specifies how many workers (e.g. cores on a machine or nodes on a compute farm) can be used in parallel.
 Default: `1`
   - --seed - the master seed that will be used to generate the individual seed for each NMF replicate.
 Default: `None`
-  - --numgenes - the number of higest variance genes that will be used for running the factorization.
+  - --numgenes - the number of highest variance genes that will be used for running the factorization.
 Removing low variance genes helps amplify the signal and is an important factor in correctly inferring programs in the data.
 However, don't worry, at the end the spectra is re-fit to include estimates for all genes, even those that weren't included in the high-variance set.
 Default: 2000
   - --beta-loss - Loss function for NMF, from one of `frobenius`, `kullback-leibler`, `itakura-saito`.
 Default: `frobenius`
   - --densify -- Flag indicating that unlike most single-cell RNA-Seq data, the input data is not sparse.
 Causes the data to be treated as dense.
 Not recommended for most single-cell RNA-Seq data Default: `False`